buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 The result is that users are taken step-by-step through everything they need to do, in a clearly considered user flow.

-{% include figure.html url="/images/ch3/c3-s2-p1-5-complex-pattern-apple.png" alt="Apple Trade In · Modal Dialog" description="This pattern, whilst more complex than the earlier patterns, really just levels up the complexity further." %}
+{% include figure.html url="/images/ch3/c3-s2-p1-5-complex-pattern-apple.png" alt="Apple Trade In · Modal Dialog" description="This pattern (one of a series of modal dialogs in a sequence), whilst more complex than the earlier patterns, really just levels up the complexity further." %}

 This example, from Apple, levels up the complexity further, drawing together a number of elements, including: